-d) Each delegate shall present a credential form of their appointment signed by the President of the Team, League or Minor Hockey Association represented upon registering for an Annual Meeting or Special Meeting.
+d) Each Member delegate shall present a credential form of their appointmen signed by the President of the Minor Hockey Association or Junior/Senior League represented upon registering for an Annual Meeting or Special Meeting.
+The Member delegate assigned to be the voting delegate for the Member must be designated on the credential form.

-Bylaw 3 AMENDMENTS
+Bylaw 4 AMENDMENTS

 a) Motions to amend or alter the Constitutions and/or Bylaws can only be approved at the Annual General Meeting of this Association after notice of intent has been received by the General Manager by April 1st.
-All notices will be compiled and sent to all members in good standing of the Association by the General Manager at least Thirty (30) days prior to the Annual Meeting of the SHA.
+All notices will be compiled and sent to all members in good standing of the Association by the General Manager at least Thirty (30) days prior to the Annual Meeting of Hockey Saskatchewan.

-b) i.
-The Board of Directors may amend or alter the Regulations or Playing Rules of the Association for the betterment of hockey in the Province of Saskatchewan, including, without limiting the foregoing, the better government, organization and administration of hockey, if the Board, in its sole and absolute opinion and discretion, may consider desirable.
+b) i) The Board of Directors may amend or alter the Regulations or Playing Rules of the Association for the betterment of hockey in the Province of Saskatchewan, including, without limiting the foregoing, the better government, organization and administration of hockey, if the Board, in its sole and absolute opinion and discretion, may consider desirable.

-ii.
-Upon the Board approving and adopting a Rule and/or Regulation, the General Manager shall forthwith give notice of said rule and/or regulation to the SHA Membership.
+ii) Upon the Board approving and adopting a Rule and/or Regulation, the General Manager shall forthwith give notice of said rule and/or regulation to the Hockey Saskatchewan Membership.